islet-project/islet/examples/confidential-ml/code_model.md

       return a + b;
    }

-// when you type a correct answer in device, the following log comes out in runtime,
+// when you make a request, the following log comes out in runtime (terminal-2),
 // which shows "inference" has been done.
 ---- prediction ----
 int add2(int a, int b) {